macOS 13+ Windows 10/11 x64 Node 18+ MIT License

 Which platforms are supported right now?

 Today, Screenwire supports macOS 13+ on Apple Silicon and Windows 10/11 on x64.
+On macOS, microphone capture requires macOS 15+.
 Linux support is planned, but not available yet.

 Try it now